cheginit/curviriver/README.rst

 curvilinear mesh that can be used for hydrodynamic or hydrological modeling.
 The mesh is generated in three main steps:

-- Determining the centerline of the input Polygon using Voroni diagram,
+- Determining the centerline of the input Polygon using Voroni diagram Dijkstra's algorithm,
-- Generating a B-spline curve from the centerline,
+- Smoothing the generated centerline with a B-spline curve,
-- Computing the angle of the centerline at each point and generating cross-sections perpendicular to the centerline at given intervals,
+- Computing the tangent angles of the centerline at each point along the centerline and generating cross-sections perpendicular to the centerline at given intervals,
-- Generate a 2D mesh from vertices of the cross-sections,
+- Generating a 2D mesh from vertices of the cross-sections,
-- If depth data is provided, generate a 3D mesh by determining the depth of each vertex from the depth data using Inverse Distance Weighting (IDW).
+- Generating a 3D mesh if depth data is provided, by determining the depth of 2D mesh vertices from the depth data using Inverse Distance Weighting (IDW).

 Installation
 ------------